 Claudio Carvalho, Rio de Janeiro, Brazil

-In the scene where the doctor's testing the blood, the plate changes from being 80% filled with thick blood to being fully covered with a thin layer of blood, just before busting into flames, after one of the soldiers passes in front of the camera.
+When the doctor's testing the blood, the plate changes from being 80% filled with thick blood to being fully covered with a thin layer of blood, just before busting into flames, after a soldier passes in front of the camera.
 See more »

 Was this review helpful to you?